cadanir/Time4Peace/README.md

 During this garantor controlled period and beyond, both Russia, Ukraine and neighbor countries will have the opportunity to reconstruct all cities and villages to a level of architecture never seen before, the world will witness the finest and highest civilisation ever reached by the mankind.

+It's time to help worldwide, wide, wild, wise and bold, the Peace.

 ## Türkish version posted as a comment on a Youtube video.